About West Jackson

 The West Jackson Fire District was established in March 1968 to provide fire protection for the West Jackson community.
 The following is some factual information about West Jackson.

 The Department is governed by an elected Fire Board.
 The Board appoints a Fire Chief, who appoints officers and hires firefighters.
 The Department responds to all fires in the District.
 The Department also responds to motor vehicle collisions, search and rescue and provides non-transport EMS as part of our Medical First Responder duties.

-The Department is staffed 24 hours a day, every day with a minimum of three personnel on duty.
-There is one chaplain that is a local pastor.
+The Department is staffed 24 hours a day, every day with a minimum of four personnel on duty.
 The Department is organized into three shifts.
 All full time and part time personnel are trained to a minimum of Georgia Basic Firefighter and are certified by Georgia Firefighter Standards and Training Council.
 Each shift also has a minimum of two personnel trained to the level of Emergency Medical Technicians (EMT), Advanced EMT, or Paramedic.
 Our paid staff is augmented by our Volunteer Firefighters that respond back to incidents as dispatched, or they staff our apparatus as unpaid crew members working 24 hour shifts.

 The Department participates in training hosted by the Georgia Fire Academy, either at the Georgia Public Safety Training Center in Forsyth, GA or at locally delivered classes.
 The Department has several fire instructors and CPR instructors for in house continuing education.